lfir/pg_utils/README.md

 Generic queries and commands for PostgreSQL.
-Compiled (some developed) and tested by Asta1986 on PostgreSQL 9.5 and Fedora 25.
+Compiled (some written) and tested by Asta1986 on PostgreSQL 13.

 ##### Contents:
 ###### [CSV:](https://github.com/Asta1986/pg_utils/blob/master/postgresql-generic-utils.sql#L2)